toybreaker/fiko/README.md

----
-# FIKO 🐸 MINIMAL CSS FRAMEWORK.
+FIKO 🐸 CSS FRAMEWORK.

-**A Template Starter-Kit written in modern css and scss. <br> It uses semantic HTML.<br> Makes every HTML tag responsive and elegant by default. <br> FIKOclassless needs no classes. <br> JUST SEMANTIC HTML: header, footer, main, section, label, blockquote, summary, detail...**

-🐸 GREAT STYLES WITH JUST ONE CSS FILE, FIKO! no frills.
+🐸 GREAT STYLES WITH JUST ONE CSS FILE

-🐸 RESPONSIVE EVERYTHING, FIKO!
-Adaptive spacings and typography on all devices.
+🐸 RESPONSIVE EVERYTHING

-🐸 LIGHT OR DARK MODE, FIKO! automatically enabled.
+🐸 LIGHT OR DARK MODE

-🐸 SEMANTIC HTML AUTO STYLING, FIKO!
-Let's use simple native HTML tags as much as possible.
-Less than 10 .classes are used in `fiko.css`!
+🐸 USES THE SEMANTICS OF NATIVE HTML TAGS.

-🐸 CLASSLESS TEMPLATE.
-Get the smaller, simple:
+🐸 CLASSLESS OPTION.
-`fiko.classless.css` And add your own classes:
-- in your components
-- in your `project.css`
-- in your `CSS LAYER`

----

-## 🫵 DOCS | GET STARTED 🫵
+# 🫵 DOCS | GET STARTED 🫵

 ### 🫵 1.
 First, live in the future!